Basic EPS

 Enter the total returns on equity-classified preference shares that you calculated manually into the `Returns on Equity-classified Preference Shares` input box.

-Returns on equity-classified preference shares are not deducted when arriving at `Profit / (Loss)*.` So the numerator for Basic EPS needs to be deducted for these returns so that the numerator only reflects the profit or loss attributable to ordinary shareholders.
+Returns on equity-classified preference shares are not deducted when arriving at `Profit / (Loss)*.` So the numerator for Basic EPS needs to be reduced by these returns so that the numerator only reflects the profit or loss attributable to ordinary shareholders.

 If you prefer, replace your single total `Returns on Equity-classified Preference Shares` calculated manually with breakdowns.
 Adjustments are available for: